AdityaGaur005/-aws-serverless-file-share/README.md

 ---

-Thank you for checking out my Serverless File Sharing app! 😊
+Thank you for checking out my Serverless File Sharing service! 😊